 - heart palpitations

 - rapid heartbeat

 - loss of consciousness

-- a teaspoon of honey
+- a tablespoon of honey or sugar

 When levels return to above 70 mg/dl, the person should eat a meal, to stabilize their glucose levels.